© [Prostock-studio] /Adobe Stock

 The Princess and the Frog (2009)

-A waitress, desperate to fulfill her dreams as a restaurant owner, is set on a journey to turn a frog prince back into a human being, but she has to face the same problem after she kisses him.
+A waitress, desperate to fulfill her dreams as a restaurant owner, is set on a journey to turn a frog prince back into a human being, but she must face the same problem after she kisses him.

 Kipo and the Age of Wonderbeasts (2020)

-Making her way in a world of mutant animals, a sheltered yet scrappy girl learns to survive — and discovers her powers — with help from a ragtag crew.
+Making her way into a world of mutant animals, a sheltered yet scrappy girl learns to survive and discovers her powers with help from a ragtag crew.

 The Last Kids on Earth (2020)